 In his teaching of 1101 and 1102, Adam strives to endow students not only with superior composition, reading, and discussion skills, but also with the ability to apply their academic mastery to everyday situations.
 Aside from teaching, Adam coaches the Augusta Preparatory Day School swim team.
 He also plays music regularly with his band The Gilded Youth.

-Melinda McKew has a B.A. in English from Augusta University and a Master’s degree in Women’s and Gender Studies.
+Melinda McKew has a Bachelor of Arts in English from Augusta University and a Master’s degree in Women’s and Gender Studies.
 She has worked in writing centers and writing-related fields for more than a decade.
 She is currently completing prerequisite coursework to attend medical school.

 Sabrina Nacci is an English major with a concentration in literature and minors in Communication and WGST.
 She is currently working on multiple research projects, and she plans on continuing her research through her undergraduate career and as she moves on to graduate school.
 She is a member of the Pamplin Student Ambassador Program and Sigma Tau Delta.
 She actively works as a stage manager on her sixth show for Theatre AUG.
 She also stage manages for a local theatre, Le Chat Noir, for the monthly improv show and other various shows.
 In her spare time, she enjoys reading, board games, playing tennis, and horseback riding.
 After graduating from AU, she plans to go to graduate school and later teach postsecondary.